 Lamb sliders aren’t something I normally think of making.
 But my wife gets weirded out by any cut of meet with bones in it.
 This is mainly because it reminds her of the fact that she is indeed eating an animal that probably had feelings.
 Tearing meat off of bones with your teeth seems a bit savage in her book so needless to say I go without wings and ribs far longer than any man should ever have to.

 I was having a craving for lamb over the weekend but I knew a chop would be a tough sell.
 I decided to go on the offensive and find a way to make lamb friendlier.
 Step one was to create something familiar enough to put her at ease.
 A grilled lamb burger was the easy solution.
 With ground lamb cropping up more and more at our local grocery stores, this was more convenient than you’d think.
 Step two was to shrink the grilled lamb burger down to the slider size that’s all the rage these days.
 Lamb sliders ensured the end result would look cute enough to pass the wife test.

 For seasoning I pulled in some spicy Mediterranean flavors that lend themselves to lamb.
-The grilled lamb burgers will have a little kick so I created some simple cucumber yogurt sauce to balance out the spiciness.
-These spices worked perfect and were all ones I had readily available.
+The grilled lamb burgers will have a little kick, so I created some simple cucumber yogurt sauce to balance out the spiciness.
+These spices worked perfect and I had all of them readily available.
 This really simplified things and made this a quick and easy meal.
-These grilled lamb sliders would make a party snack and you could easily convert it over to regular sized burgers should you feel the urge.
+These grilled lamb sliders would make a great party snack.
+Or you could easily convert it over to regular sized burgers should you feel the urge.